kartik1225/gradient-from-image/readme.md

 ## How to use?

-	note: currently only works with promisies
+	note: currently only works with promises

 #### Javascript
 ```javascript